Skip to content

 ❓ Frequently Asked Questions

-How do I get from Haneda airport to central Tokyo? +
+How do I get from Haneda Airport to central Tokyo? +

-TIAT Lounge and Sky Lounge South in Terminal 3 (both airside on 4F, both open 24 hours) and Power Lounge Premium in Terminal 2 all accept Priority Pass.
-TIAT Lounge is also on DragonPass.
-LoungeKey coverage varies by lounge and card issuer — check your specific card.
-Business and first-class passengers use their carrier’s own JAL or ANA lounge regardless of card.
+TIAT Lounge and Sky Lounge South, both in Terminal 3 on 4F airside and both open 24 hours, accept Priority Pass.
+TIAT Lounge also accepts DragonPass.
+Power Lounge Premium in Terminal 2 (open ~06:30–00:30 daily) also accepts Priority Pass, with a three-hour cap for international departures.
+LoungeKey coverage varies by lounge and card issuer — verify against your specific card.
+Business and first-class passengers fly into JAL or ANA’s own carrier lounge on their boarding pass regardless of card.

 What airlines are based at Haneda? +